 Promotion encourages fans to visit Portage County’s breweries, wineries, distillery

 STEVENS POINT, Wis.
 (Sept.
 16, 2015)—Feeling thirsty?
-Whether you’re looking for wine, craft cocktails or just a tasty beer, the Stevens Point area in the middle of Wisconsin is a perfect destination for discerning palates.
+Whether you’re looking for wine, craft cocktails or just a tasty beer, the Stevens Point area in the middle of Wisconsin is a perfect destination for discerning palates who want to explore where the craft products are made.

-That’s because Portage County is home to the Central Wisconsin Craft Collective, a group of local businesses that are helping turn the Stevens Point area into a must-stop destination for beer lovers, wine connoisseurs and folks who appreciate a good Old Fashioned.
+That’s because Portage County is home to the Central Wisconsin Craft Collective, a group of local businesses that are helping turn the Stevens Point area into a must-stop destination for beer lovers, wine connoisseurs and folks who appreciate a craft-made cocktail.

-The Craft Collective includes four breweries—Point Brewery, Central Waters Brewing Company in Amherst, Kozy Yak Brewery/Fresar Winery in Rosholt and O’so Brewing Company in Plover—as well as the newly opened Sunset Point Winery in Stevens Point) and Great Northern Distilling in Plover.
+The Craft Collective includes four breweries—Point Brewery, Central Waters Brewing Company in Amherst, Kozy Yak Brewery in Rosholt and O’so Brewing Company in Plover—as well as two wineries, including the newly opened Sunset Point Winery in Stevens Point and Fresar Winery in Rosholt and Great Northern Distilling in Plover.

-Now, the Stevens Point Area Convention & Visitors Bureau (SPACVB) is giving its fans a chance to win a VIP brewery/winery/distillery trip to Portage County in the Central Wisconsin Craft Collective Sweepstakes, which launched this week and runs through Oct.
+Now, the Stevens Point Area Convention & Visitors Bureau (SPACVB) is giving people a chance to win a VIP brewery/winery/distillery trip to Portage County in the Central Wisconsin Craft Collective Sweepstakes, which runs through Oct.
 30.

 Winner receives VIP trip for four

-“We’re thrilled to see so many visitors come to the area for our breweries, wineries and distillery, and this sweepstakes is a great way to increase awareness of these unique local businesses,” said Sara Brish, director of the Stevens Point Area Convention & Visitors Bureau (SPACVB).
+“We’re thrilled to see so many visitors come to the area for our breweries, wineries and distillery, and this sweepstakes is a great way to increase awareness of these unique local businesses,” said Sara Brish, director of the SPACVB.
 “We want people to explore all the great things the Stevens Point area has to offer, and this is just another way to do that.”

-To enter, fans can visit the SPACVB website or Facebook page and click on the sweepstakes link.
+To enter, visit the SPACVB website or Facebook page and click on the sweepstakes link.
 One winner will be selected at random to receive the grand-prize package, which includes lodging for up to four people in the Stevens Point area, tours, tastings and merchandise from the members of the Craft Collective and travel and dining vouchers.

 Something for any taste